 The Architectural Review Board has compiled a comprehensive Design Guide for maintaining and rehabilitating all structures in the commercial and limited commercial districts.

-Anyone contemplating any changes or additions to any structures in these districts should consult and comply with the information in the Design Guide at the bottom of this page.
+Anyone contemplating any changes or additions to any structures in these districts should consult and comply with the information in the Design Guide located in the Forms section under ARB and Building.

 The Board meets on the 4th Monday of each month at 7 p.m. in the Borough Hall at 109 West Catharine Street.